Legacy Wireless Communication - STAR wireless communications mode.

 - Cloud Connect or Cloud Connect Advanced (CCA)

 The number of TAPs/Gateways and Cloud Connects/CCAs needed for a system are determined by both the number of modules and the size and layout of the installation.

 - Each Gateway can communicate with up to 120 Tigo-equipped modules.

 - If modules are located more than 50ft (15m) from the Gateway, use additional Gateways.

 For systems with more than 120 modules, or where modules are located more than 50ft (15m) from the Gateway, multiple Gateways will be connected in series (daisy chained) on the same RS-485 cable.
 Systems with multiple orientations, such as east facing and west facing, should have one Gateway on each plane of the array.

-Obstacles such as chimneys, dormers, and AC units can prevent line-of-sight between a Gateway and a Smart Module, which can reduce the effective communication range of the Gateway.
+Obstacles such as chimneys, dormers, and AC units can prevent line-of-sight between a Gateway and a MLPE, which can reduce the effective communication range of the Gateway.
 To ensure complete coverage, re-position and/or add Gateways within range and line-of-sight of all modules.
-A height change of more than 3 feet (1m) can be considered an obstruction for these purposes.
+A height change of more than 3 feet (1m) is considered an obstruction.

 Gateways placed around an obstruction